ryelle/wporg-contributor-orientation/README.md

 - [Node](https://nodejs.org/en)
 - [nvm](https://github.com/nvm-sh/nvm) (optional)

-This uses wp-env to set up a dev enviroment, and wp-scripts to build the block assets.
+This uses wp-env to set up a dev environment, and wp-scripts to build the block assets.

 1. Install the dependencies
     ```bash